Our Lady of Charity: France

-There was a pilgrimage chapel of Our Lady of Charity near “Sainte Laurent sur La Plaine” which was destroyed by order of the French revolutionary government in 1791.
+Another pilgrimage chapel of Our Lady of Charity near Sainte Laurent sur la Plaine which was destroyed by order of the French revolutionary government in 1791.
 Shortly afterward, a Marian apparition was reported to be seen on the ruined altar and in a nearby oak tree.
 This set off more pilgrimages and became part of the unrest leading up to the War in the Vendée.
 Today, a small one is on the altar in the newly restored church.